 In general, excessive volatility in market risk is managed through the diversification of the portfolio in terms of exposure to different markets through different Investment Managers.
-Risk of exposure to specific markets is limited by applying strategic targets to asset allocation, which are monitored by the Investment and Pension Fund Committee.
+Risk of exposure to specific markets is limited by applying strategic targers blocation, which are monitored by the Investment and Pension Fund Committee.